Compagnie Voix is an international choreographic research project applying new media.

 Our goal is to place the audience at the center of the experience.

-We create choreographies from the analysis of languages, to go beyond the forms, and to draw from what is the conscience.
-Through this, we seek the horizontal diffusion of the practice of dance.
+We create choreographies from the analysis of languages to go beyond verbal expression and cultural context, to reconnect with the human nature of movement, and to draw from what is consciousness.
+Through this, we seek an horizontal diffusion of the practice of dance.

 The body matters / L'aventure du corps